 All of this means that motion in interface design isn’t going anywhere and will continue to mature as technology advances.
 Its moved from a premium nice-to-have, to a mandatory aspect of interface design, user experience and even branding.
 Expect to see it everywhere, from enhancing the banality of ordering pizza and selecting insurance to managing your Ethereum.

-This is one of a three part series where we look into visual and user experience trends to expect in 2019, so keep an eye out for our next installment where we look into the colour, layout and typography trends you're going to be (or you're already) seeing everywhere this year.
+This is the first of a three-part series where we look into visual and user experience trends to expect in 2019.
+Check out our next instalment, where we look into the colour, layout and typography trends you're going to be (or you're already) seeing everywhere this year: Part II – Bold visual styling.

 Want more?
 Here are some other blog posts you might be interested in.